simrandulai/Micro_Apps/Product & CX Engine/README.md

 - Connect support data directly to product improvements
 - Think in terms of root cause, not just surface issues
 - Prioritize work based on impact and scale
 - Bridge Customer Support, Product, and Operations
+- Quantify the business impact of fixing customer friction — connecting support data directly to activation rates, ticket volume reduction, and retention risk.

 The focus is not just analyzing tickets, but helping teams answer:
 **What should we fix, why does it matter, and what will it improve?**